Top 10 computer mistakes beginners make

 Downloading and installing bad software

 Today, the most common ways a computer gets infected with viruses, malware, and crapware is from downloading and installing bad software on the computer.
 Always be cautious of free software and who is providing you with the free software.
 To subsidize costs many developers include other bundled programs or toolbars, and if you are not careful, you may install them during the install.
-As mentioned earlier, always be sure to read what the program is doing during the install.
+As mentioned earlier, always read what the program is doing during the install.

 Unfortunately, reading is also not always enough and sites offering free things like cursors, fonts, wallpaper, emotions, and other small downloads may be bundled with other bad software.
 When downloading anything, keep the below suggestions in mind.